-- 71. The refrigerator that served for 20 years in the kitchen still works, and now it's in the garage.
+- 89. The refrigerator that served for 20 years in the kitchen still works, and now it's in the garage.
 Garages get very hot.
-Those old refrigerators are not very energy efficient, and can run almost continuously in a hot environment.
+Those old refrigerators are not very energy efficient and can run almost continuously in a hot environment.
 The new refrigerator in your kitchen is probably three or four times as energy efficient as a very old model.
-For instance, a new, 25 cubic foot high-efficiency refrigerator in the kitchen costs about five or six dollars a month to operate.
-An old, inefficient unit in a hot garage can cost \$25 to \$50 a month in the summer. - 72.
+For instance, a new, 25-cubic-foot highefficiency refrigerator in the kitchen costs about five or six dollars a month to operate.
+An old, inefficient unit in a hot garage can cost \$25 to \$50 a month in the summer - 90.
 The refrigerator door won't seal when it's shut, the door is askew or the gasket is damaged.
 Cold air loss occurs.
-Years ago the standard advice was to properly align the door on its hinges and / or replace the gasket.
+Years ago, the standard advice was to properly align the door on its hinges and/or replace the gasket.
 However, replacement gaskets now cost \$50 to \$80, can be hard to find and may not fit well.

-So if your refrigerator is 10 or 15 years old and in poor condition, it's probably best to replace it with a new one rather than undertake gasket repairs.
-Since 1993, new refrigerators are three times (or more) as energy efficient as similarsized units 10 years earlier.
-And refrigerators manufactured after 2001 are 30 percent more efficient than those of 1993.
-A new, 25 cubic foot energy efficient refrigerator costs \$5 or \$6 a month to operate whereas an older model could cost up to 10 times as much to operate.
+If your refrigerator is 10 or 15 years old and in poor condition, it's probably best to replace it with a new one rather than undertake gasket repairs.
+Since 1993, new refrigerators are three times (or more) as energy efficient as similar-sized units 10 years earlier.
+Refrigerators manufactured after 2001 are 30 percent more efficient than those of 1993.
+A new, 25-cubic-foot energy-efficient refrigerator costs five or six dollars a month to operate, whereas an older model could cost up to 10 times as much to operate.

-If your shopping for a new refrigerator, consider an energy-efficient ENERGY STAR-qualified model and get a rebate from Your Own Utilities.
-Visit Talgov. com/YOU for more information.
+If you're shopping for a new refrigerator, consider an energy-efficient, ENERGY STAR-qualified model and get a rebate from the City of Tallahassee Utilities.
+Visit Talgov.com/YOU for more information.

-73. There is a refrigerator in the kitchen, an older refrigerator in the pantry and a freezer in the pantry.
+91. There is a refrigerator in the kitchen, an older refrigerator in the pantry and a freezer in the pantry.
 Costs rise.
 If the newest refrigerator was manufactured after July 2001, it's far more energy efficient than older refrigerators or freezers.
-Consolidate stored foods into the newest unit if possible.
+Consolidate stored foods into the newest unit, if possible.